 As part of the process of preparing financial statements, the Company is required to estimate its expenses resulting from its obligation under contracts with vendors and consultants and clinical site agreements in connection with conducting clinical trials.
 The financial terms of these contracts are subject to negotiations that vary contract to contract and may result in payment flows that do not match the periods over which materials or services are provided to the Company under such contracts.
 The Company's objective is to reflect the appropriate clinical trial expenses in its financial statements by matching those expenses with the period in which services and efforts are expended.
 The Company accounts for these expenses according to the progress of the trial as measured by patient progression and the timing of various aspects of the trial.
 Depending on amounts paid to the contract research organization and other third-party vendors as compared to actual expenses incurred, there might be a prepaid balance recorded as a prepaid asset.
 The Company determines accrual estimates through discussion with applicable personnel and outside service providers as to the progress or state of completion of trials, or the completion of services.
-During the course of a clinical trial, the Company adjusts its rate of clinical trial expense recognition if actual results differ from its estimates.
-The Company makes estimates of its accrued expenses as of each balance sheet date in its financial statements based on facts and circumstances known at that time.
-Although the Company does not expect its estimates to be materially different from amounts actually incurred, its understanding of status and timing of services performed may vary and may result in the Company reporting amounts that are too high or too low for any particular period.
-Through September 30, 2015, there had been no material adjustments to the Company's prior period estimates of accrued expenses for clinical trials.
-The Company's clinical trial accrual is depende
+During the course of a clinical trial, the Company adjusts its rate of clinical trial expense bade on facts and circumstances known at that time.
+Although the Company does not expect its estimates to be materially different from amounts actually incurred, its understanding of status and timing of services performed may vary and may result in the Company's prior period estimates of accrued expenses '30, 2015, there had been no material adjustments to the Company's prior period estimates of accrued expenses for clinical trials.
+The Company's clinical trial accrual is dependent upon the timely and accurate reporting of contract research organizations and other third-party vendors.